The Ultimate Oyster Bay Tanzania Day Trip: A Day of Sun, Sand, and Swahili Culture

 You can rent a car at the airport or in the city of Dar es Salaam, but in this case, choose a bit more flexibility.
 The road conditions leading to Oyster Bay are usually good; however, during the rush hours the traffic is often congested.
 Navigation applications such as Google Maps can assist you to discover the most effective one.

-From the City Center
+From the city center

 Oyster Bay is just 6 to 8 kilometers to the north of the central business district of Dar es Salaam.
 It takes 15–25 minutes by taxi or ride-hailing app, again depending on traffic.
 One could also bike, particularly on the beautiful coastal road, but the humidity and warm weather might be tough.